Maryland Hourly Paycheck Calculator

 • Supplemental pay: Model flat vs. aggregate federal methods for bonuses/commissions to compare outcomes.

-Maryland Income unemployment tax rate — 10 Years (Employer SUTA)
+Maryland Employer SUTA — 10 Years

 Replace placeholders with official Maryland Department of Labor figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.